 © Val Thorens TO | T. Loubere

-It's the school holidays and the resort is full of families, it's getting a little warmer, the days are a little longer, and the snow is already deep in resort.
+It's the school holidays, the resort is full of families, and the snow is already deep in resort.

 With the school holidays in full force, on the slopes and throughout the village it's buzzing with activity.
 Val Thorens lays on plenty of entertainment, with regular events and parties going on in the bars, hotels and clubs around the resort.

 Read on for a look at what we like to do in resort throughout February.

 What are the weather & snow conditions like in Val Thorens in February?

 There is still regular snowfall, and like January, the average daily temperatures generally fall between a high of -4ºC and a low of -11ºC.
 Still very much a time for wearing a thermal under-layer, but don’t forget to pack your sunscreen - the sun is very strong up here!

 Keen skiers often rate February as their favourite time to visit Val Thorens as it often has some of the best skiing conditions of the entire season, with low temperatures keeping the snow in great condition while the slopes are groomed daily for ideal skiing.

 You have until 13th February to tell the Val Thorens Tourist Office your most beautiful declarations of love and they will broadcast them on Valentine's Day on the digital screens at the lift stations – the perfect opportunity for a romantic engagement!
 The lovely folk at the Tourist Office will also be giving out red roses on Valentine’s Day.

 Also Val Thorens has some great food options for dinner, and if you're after entertainment many places will put on live music.